tuzibeast/pdsnd_github/README.md

 Mark's Git Project

 ### Description
-Utilise tools and commands learned in the Udacity course.
+Utilise tools and commands learned in the Udacity course and revise display messages in bikeshare.py file.

 ### Files used
 bikeshare.py